No drummer today has lived a life so exciting…

 THE YEARS ROLLED ON and the beat picked up.
 In his teens he teamed up with friend Grant Bishop performing a comedy/magic/music act.
 Johnie did little drumming during this period.
 His main role was comedy (impression of Jimmy Durante) and playing vibes.
-During this period (age 15) he went on the road with the “Italian Bombshell” Ann Edwards..a tour that ended in Alaska.
+During this period (age 14} joined the musicians union in Chicago and at age 15 he went on the road with the “Italian Bombshell” Ann Edwards..a tour that ended in Alaska.
 “She was the best professional entertainer I’ve ever worked with”! … says Johnie.

 IN 1972..Jazz musician Bobby Lain introduced Johnie to clarinetist Jerry Fuller, which enabled him to be introduced and perform with jazz greats such as Teddy Wilson, Bobby Hackett, Joe Venuti, the Dukes of Dixieland, and others of equal stature.